nautechsystems/nautilus_trader/docs/user_guide/orders.md

 a fixed offset away from the defined market price.
 Once triggered a _Limit_ order will immediately be placed at the defined price (which is also updated as the market moves until triggered).

-In the following example we create a _Trailing-Stop-Limit_ order to BUY 1,250,000 AUD using USD at a limit price of 0.72000 USD activating at 0.71000 USD then trailing at a stop offset of 0.00100 USD away from the current ask price on the Currenex FX ECN, active until further notice:
+In the following example we create a _Trailing-Stop-Limit_ order on the Currenex FX ECN to BUY 1,250,000 AUD using USD at a limit price of 0.72000 USD, activating at 0.71000 USD then trailing at a stop offset of 0.00100 USD away from the current ask price, active until further notice:

 ```python
 order: TrailingStopLimitOrder = self.order_factory.trailing_stop_limit(